Angular bispectrum of matter number counts in cosmic structures: Comparison with simulation

-\paragraph{Total bispectrum} In Fig.~\ref{fig:simVSth}, we show the binned total bispectrum (in black) which includes all considered terms as dissected in Eq.~\eqref{eq:fullbl}.
+\paragraph{\bf Total bispectrum} In Fig.\,\ref{fig:simVSth}, we show the binned total bispectrum (in black) which includes all considered terms as dissected in Eq.\,\eqref{eq:fullbl} except the three last potential terms.
 In colours, we only show the dominant Newtonian contributions.
-The grey curves labelled with `$\rm Simulation$' are obtained by measuring the bispectrum in the simulations and setting the potential to zero for the ray tracing algorithm.
+The grey points labelled with `$\rm Simulation$' are obtained by measuring the bispectrum in the relativistic simulations and setting the potential to zero for the ray tracing algorithm.
+The error bars indicate the standard error of the mean over the ten paired simulations.
 We obtain a quite good agreement between the theory and the simulation except at small scales.
-This was already observed in the power spectrum analysis in Ref.~\cite{Montandon:2022ulz}, and is due to the finite resolution of the simulations.
+This was already observed in the power spectrum analysis of~\cite{Montandon:2022ulz}, and is due to the finite resolution of the simulations.
 Note that this explains why the discrepancy is stronger at lower redshift since each fixed multipole corresponds to a smaller scale.
-For the highest redshift, we observe good agreement for all configurations except for the smallest scales probed, while for redshift $z=0.6$, the measurements start to lose power with respect to the theory above $\ell \sim 100$.
+For the highest redshift bin, we observe good agreement for all configurations except for the smallest scales probed, while for the redshift bin $0.55 \leq z \leq 0.65$, the measurements start to lose power with respect to the theory above $\ell \sim 100$.
+In the first Fig.\,\ref{fig:smooth2}, we show the results after applying smoothing with $\sigma_{\rm bin} = 2$.
+At high redshift we observe excellent agreement, while at low redshift a small offset appears, with the simulations showing slightly less power even on large scales.
+This offset may arise from resolution effects, but could also be due to the smoothing procedure, which we discuss in more detail below.